HadarPur/RU-DL/Final Project/README.md

 First, we divided the following labels data (0/1 , sick / not sick) that contain 78786 images of breast cancer and 198738 images of health breast into training set and test set.
 The training set contained randomly 80 percentage of the total images (158990-health and 63029-sick) and 20 percentage of the total images for the test set (39748 - health and 63029-sick).
 The project contains two part :
 1. Check the affect of number of layers on the performance of the net
-2. Check if by using transfer learning we can improve the performance of the net At the first part , we based on exist algorithm [1] for breast cancer detec- tion.
+2. Check if by using transfer learning we can improve the performance of the net At the first part , we based on exist algorithm [1] for breast cancer detection.
 In our algorithm we used linear net as shown in fig 5 instead of batch normalization and check the influence of number of layers on the performance.

 <img src="https://github.com/HadarPur/DeepLearningIDC/blob/main/Final%20Project/Figures/Figure%205.png" />